2A, 2B, Reminders

 How Best To Support At Home

-Here are a few videos, games, apps and anchor charts to help with supporting your child at home over the summer.
-I have reposted some of the items from last term as they continue to be helpful tools.
-Remember not all of the items posted is for everyone.
+Here are a few videos, games, apps and anchor charts to help with supporting your child at home.
+Remember not all of the items posted are for everyone.
 We are all on our own learning journey.

 Printing: